-- 7 skateboards, scooters, etc), a separate calculation of - 8 "accident" costs involving these users only was - 9 determined using a combination of CAS and ACC data. - 10 Although the vagaries of the ACC data required some - 11 assumptions about the nature of the incidents recorded, it - 12 was estimated that the social costs of accidents not - 13 involving motor vehicles by these users was \$830 million - 14 yearly, i.e. much more than the figures for those - 15 involving motor vehicles (Table 1). - 16 Again, the non-motorised incident group featured large - 17 numbers of pedestrians colliding with cyclists or users of - 18 small-wheeled devices, pedestrians stumbling when - 19 trying to avoid conflict with motor vehicles, or - 20 pedestrians slipping on the road / footpath surface. - 21 Pedestrians who do require medical attention as the result - of a slip / trip / fall are more likely to be vulnerable (e.g.the elderly) and thus likely to suffer serious injuries (e.g. - 25 the elderly) and thus likely to surfer serious injuries (e.g.24 broken hip).
+For "non-motorised users" (i.e. pedestrians, cyclists, wheelchair users, users of small-wheeled devices such as skateboards, scooters, e-rideables, etc), a separate calculation of accident costs involving these users only was determined using a combination of CAS and ACC data.
+Although the vagaries of the ACC data required some assumptions about the nature of the incidents recorded, it was estimated that the social costs of accidents not involving motor vehicles by these users was an additional \$830 million yearly, i.e. much more than the figures for those involving motor vehicles (Table 1).

+As with the AT study, the non-motorised group not involving motor vehicles featured large numbers of pedestrians colliding with cyclists or users of small-wheeled devices, pedestrians stumbling when trying to avoid conflict with motor vehicles, or pedestrians slipping on the road / footpath surface.
+Pedestrians who do require medical attention as the result of a slip / trip / fall are more likely to be vulnerable (e.g. the elderly) and thus likely to suffer serious injuries (e.g. broken hip).